forcedotcom/salesforcedx-vscode/docs/_articles/en/vscode-desktop/recommended-extensions.md

 ## Apex Log Analyzer

 An analyzer for Salesforce debug logs aimed at making performance analysis much easier and quicker.
-You may also find it generally useful for quickly understanding how your code is executing.
+It's also useful for quickly understanding how your code is executing.

 <a class="slds-button slds-button_brand landing__header-cta slds-m-vertical--x-large" href="https://marketplace.visualstudio.com/items?itemName=financialforce.lana">Install Apex Log Analyzer</a>